UK religious leaders urge Liz Truss not to move Israel embassy to Jerusalem

 Labour and the Liberal Democrats have both also criticised the relocation, the latter warning against a “provocation” that risks inflaming tensions.

-Ms Truss has said she understands the “importance and sensitivity” over the embassy’s location, but shown no sign of backing down.
+Ms Truss has said she understands the “importance and sensitivity” of the embassy’s location but has shown no sign of backing down.

 In a statement to Jewish News, Mr Welby’s spokesperson said: “The archbishop is concerned about the potential impact of moving the British embassy in Israel from Tel Aviv to Jerusalem before a negotiated settlement between Palestinians and Israelis has been reached.